pankajtandon/sentinel-auth-server/readme.md

     # This query returns username and authorities, given a username
     authoritiesByUsername: SELECT username, authority FROM authorities WHERE username=?

+    # This query can be used to return ANY data from the customdb so long as the following rules are followed:
+    # The SELECT list should contain at least two columns labeled 'key' and 'value'.
+If other elements  exist in
+    # the SELECT list, they will be ignored.
+    # The WHERE clause MUST be as shown below.
+The username must be supplied by the caller of the query.
+    additionalInfoQuery: SELECT 'role' key, role_name value FROM USER \
+                         INNER JOIN user_role ON user.id = user_role.user_id \
+                         INNER JOIN role ON user_role.role_id = role.id
+                         WHERE user.username = ?

 jwt:
   accessTokenValidityInSeconds: 36000
   refreshTokenValidityInSeconds: 360000